 Contractionary Monetary Policy

-This policy requires an increase in interest rate and/or decrease in money supply.
-It is used when the economic growth is unstable and inflation is high.
+This policy requires an increase in the interest rate and/or a decrease in the money supply.
+It is used when economic growth is unstable and inflation is high.

 With a higher interest rate, savings will become more attractive.

 Consumption will fall as borrowing costs will rise.

 4. Lower Investment

 Investment will fall as firms will find it more expensive to borrow.